naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.31.networking.models.md

 | 10GBASE-SX4   | 10 Gbps   | Multimode   | 550          |
 | 10GBASE-LX4   | 10 Gbps   | Single-mode | 2km          |

+#### LAN Device Connection Guidelines

+Connecting devices in a LAN is usually done with UTP cable.
+Although many newer devices have an automatic crossover feature that enables you to connect either a straight-through cable or a crossover cable, you still need to know the basic rules:

+**Use straight-through cables for the following connections:**
+- Switch to router
+- Computer to switch
+- Computer to Hubs

+**Use crossover cables for the following connections:**
+- Switch to switch
+- Switch to hub
+- Hub to hub
+- Router to router
+- Computer to computer
+- Computer to router